 One may hear sermons in New York upon almost any subject; one only is never handled, . . . namely, the gospel of Jesus Christ, of the cross, of sin and forgiveness. . . .

 Finally, the "M" group was special because it let me see the black community as part of the flock which God has given to me to minister the Word.
 I sense as much compassion for the black community's struggle with the appeal of the sword of Islam (in its many forms) as I do for the white community's struggle with the machine gun of Aryanism (in its many forms).
-I sense as much responsibility for the salvation of Latesha and Calvin as I do for that of Mary and John.
+I sense as much responsibility for the salvation of my black neighbors as I do for that of my white neighbors.
 When God calls a man to preach, He does not limit his audience by race.

 A Final Word

-Mark and Milton have led their respective churches into fellowship and cooperating covenants with one another.
-Milton and Mel continue their dynamic ministries.
-The "M" group continues to meet and has grown in numbers.
-Me, well, I will never trade my experience of pastoring an interracial church, and I will never forget my true friends, my brothers in Christ.
-Soli Deo Gloria.
+Mark and Milton led their respective churches into fellowship and cooperating covenants with one another.
+Milton and Mel continued their dynamic ministries.
+The "M" group continued to meet and grow after my departure.
+As for me, I will never trade my experience of pastoring an interracial church, and I will never forget my true friends, these pastors, my brothers in Christ.